On the Cohomology of the Classifying Spaces of Projective Unitary Groups: The Higher Differentials of

-where ${^{T}d}_{r}(m_{i}v_{j}^{i}\xi)$ is determined as in \ref{diff1}.
-This is how we determine the differentials in practice.
-This idea is explained more concretely in \ref{example}. \end{remark}
+where ${^{T}d}_{r}(m_{i}v_{j}^{i}\xi)$ is determined as in Proposition \ref{diff1}.
+This is how we compute the differentials in practice.
+This idea is explained more concretely in Example \ref{example}. \end{remark}

-Finally we are at the place to state our main theorem of this section, of which the proof is already clear. \begin{theorem} \ref{diff1}, \ref{diff2} and \ref{diff3} determine all of the differentials of $^{T}E_{*}^{*,*}$.
-Restricted to symmetric polynomials in $v_1, \cdots, v_n$, they determine all of the differentials $^{U}d_{r}^{s-r,t+r-1}$ of $^{U}E_{*}^{*,*}$ such that for any $r'<r$, ${{^T}d}_{r'}^{s-r',t-r'+1}=0$. \end{theorem} With enough patience or perhaps a computer program one can apply this apparatus to calculate $H^{k}(\mathbf{B}PU_{n}; \mathbb{Z})$ for many $k$ and $n$ up to group extension.
-The interested readers are invited to take the following example as an exercise.
+Finally we are at the place to state our main result of this section, of which the proof is already clear. \begin{proposition} Proposition \ref{diff1}, Proposition \ref{diff2} and Proposition \ref{diff3} determine all of the differentials of ${^TE}_{*}^{*,*}$.
+Restricted to symmetric polynomials in $v_1, \cdots, v_n$, they determine all of the differentials ${^Ud}_{r}^{s-r,t+r-1}$ of ${^UE}_{*}^{*,*}$ such that for any $r'<r$, ${^Td}_{r'}^{s-r',t-r'+1}=0$. \end{proposition} With enough patience one can apply this apparatus to calculate $H^{k}(BPU_{n}; \mathbb{Z})$ for many $k$ and $n$ up to group extension.
+The interested reader may take the following example as an exercise. \begin{example} Let $n=3$.
+We will show that $^{U}d_{3}(2c_{3}x_{1})=0$ but $2c_{3}x_{1}$ is not a permanent cocycle. \begin{proof} By the splitting principle (16.13 Corollary, \cite{Sw}, Switzer, 1975) the image of $c_3$ in $H^*(BT^3;\mathbb{Z})$ is $v_1v_2v_3$, and in $^{T}E_{*}^{*,*}$ we have